 Matthew worked at Winton for 17 years, eight of which he served as Chief Investment Officer.
 As CIO, he had responsibility for overseeing the firm's investment activities, including the flagship Winton Futures Fund.
 During his tenure, Winton grew to have $32 billion in assets making it one of the largest hedge funds in Europe.
 He also sat on the Board as a Director, and on the Executive Committee.

 Matthew previously graduated with a degree in Mathematics and Computer Science, and went on to earn a Master’s degree in Applied Statistics.
-He combines a long-standing personal interest in value investing with extensive professional experience in systematic funds, leaving him with a firm set of views as to how best to manage savings and investments – all of which he has applied to his own money.
+His extensive professional experience has given him a strong set of investment beliefs, all of which he applies to his own money within the LF Havelock Global Select Fund.

 Neil Carter | Chief Commercial Officer